-The MU Sinclair School of Nursing, in conjunction with the MU Graduate Studies, the National Institute of Nursing Research and select foundations interested in improving nursing and healthcare, offer several fellowship and merit award programs for incoming and continuing PhD students.
+The MU Sinclair School of Nursing, in conjunction with the MU Graduate Studies, and select foundations interested in improving nursing and healthcare, offer several fellowship and merit award programs for incoming and continuing PhD students.

 Fellowships for Underrepresented Minorities

 PhD applicants interested in being nominated for one of these fellowships must submit all PhD application materials by the Early Acceptance application date and then contact the PhD Director for information about the fellowship application process.

 Ronald E. McNair Fellowships: This program is designed to support newly admitted masters or doctoral students in any field who successfully completed a Ronald E. McNair Post-Baccalaureate Achievement Program at a university other than MU.
 Nominees must have and maintain a 3.5 GPA.
 Fellowship applicants must include a letter from the McNair Director at the Post-Baccalaureate Achievement Program at a university other than MU.

 Gus T. Ridgel Fellowships: This fellowship program assists qualified underrepresented minority graduate students in any field.
 Awards can be made to U.S. citizens who are members of an underrepresented ethnic minority population (African American, Native American or Alaska Native, Hispanic or Mexican American).
 Nominees must have and maintain a 3.5 GPA.

 Many of our international students have financial sponsorship from their home country.
 There is very limited financial support for international PhD applicants and limited work opportunities.

 - Applicants to the International Residential PhD Option without sponsorship must submit all PhD application materials by the Early Acceptance application date (January 15) and then contact the PhD Director to discuss possible funding options.

 - Working as a registered nurse (RN) in the United States requires a U.S. nursing license.
 Learn how to obtain a U.S. nursing license.